MatheusXavier/fantastic-book-manager/README.md

 - Test-Driven Development (TDD) methodologies
 - Without using the entity framework
-- Create a user, login as the user, and ensure that the user information is stored in the database.
+- Create a user, login as the user, and ensure that the user information is stored in the database
+- Data layer & Business logic layer

 # User Story
 "As a user, I want to be able to manage a collection of books, including adding new books, updating book details, removing books, and viewing a list of all my books.
 Additionally, I want to have the ability to create an account, log in, and ensure that my book collection is private to me."